nikita-moor/latin-dictionary/Skrivan1890/README.md

 ## Usage guidelines

-We recommend using [article-style.css][4] for GoldenDict, which is absolutely optional but provides improved appearance.
+We recommend using [article-style.css][4] for GoldenDict, which is optional for this dicionary but provides improved appearance.
 See application's [FAQ][3] for setting up.

 ## Errata